-The new Lu-177 and Y-90 target capsules will be transported using the same process as the Mo-99 target capsules.
-The harvested irradiated target capsules will be loaded into a transportation package of CNSC certified design (shielded flask and overpack) by OPG staff and loaded for transport to BWXT Medical for medical isotope processing.
-BWXT staff will be responsible for transportation from Darlington NGS to BWXT-Medical in Kanata, Ontario.
+The new and Y-90 target capsules will be transported using the same process as the Mo-99 target capsules.
+The harvested irradiated target capsules will be loaded into a transportation package of CNSC certified design (shielded flask and overpack) by OPG staff and loaded for transport to for medical isotope processing. staff will be responsible for transportation from Darlington NGS to

+.
 OPG will be responsible for packaging the radioactive material and preparing the shipping documents per existing procedures established previously in NK38-MMP-30550-13, "Target Delivery System Transport Package Flasking" (Reference [3-7]).

-Figure 4.
-Lu-177 and Y-90 Transportation Flask (left) and Overpack (right)
+Figure 4. and Y-90 Transportation Flask (left) and Overpack (right)